-Check the weather and make note of the season.
-Many visitors think its constantly hot because this being Africa.
-There are district seasons each with their own climate. on the flip side, when it is hot, you can get easily sunburnt.
+Check the weather and make a note of the season.
+Many visitors incorrectly think that it’s constantly hot, this being Africa and all.
+There are district seasons each with their own climate.
+On the flip side, when it is hot, you can easily get sunburnt.
 So pack some sunscreen.

 Bring a mix of stylish and old clothes.
 You will have use for both depending on your activity/occasion.

 This common mistake should be avoided.
 Be sure to leave some room space in the luggage for souvenirs and other stuff you will come across.
 South Africa is relatively affordable for visitors and you will want to buy along the way.

 - Wide variety of shopping

 Don’t dread if you forget to pack something.
 Great shopping malls are dotted throughout the country, ensuring you’ll find what you need.